dendronhq/dendron-site/vault/dendron.topic.hierarchies.md

 id: f3a41725-c5e5-4851-a6ed-5f541054d409
 title: Hierarchies
 desc: ''
-updated: 1623765064155
+updated: 1639083508156
 created: 1595611213607
 ---
 ## Summary

-Within a vault, your notes are stored **hierarchically** as `.` delimited markdown files.
+Dendron organizes your notes into hierarchies.
+These are `.` delimited markdown files.

+## Example
 Below is a hypothetical hierarchy for a file tree:

 ```